Rsantct/pe.audio.sys/pe.audio.sys/doc/06_additional_configs.md

-## ALSA backended players, i.e. librespot
+## ALSA backended players, e.g. librespot

-If you plan to use ALSA backended players, i.e: librespot, remember to configure properly your **`/.asondrc`** file.
+If you plan to use ALSA backended players, e.g. librespot, remember to configure properly your **`/.asondrc`** file.

-You can simple copy the provided one `.asoundrc.sample`
+You can simply copy the provided one `.asoundrc.sample`